 3. Don’t fail to make a plan for getting to your hotel from the airport.

 That first taxi ride from the airport may be your most financially vulnerable moment of any trip—the time when you have no idea how far it is, what a fair price is for the ride, whether you have lower-cost alternatives such as a train or bus, or even whether your hotel has a free shuttle.
 It’s best to figure all of this out before your trip; when you arrive you are tired, often without much cash and carrying a ton of luggage.
 You don’t want to be fumbling around trying to figure all this out on the airport curb.

 4. Don’t forget to add an international roaming plan for your phone.

 How much could a few texts, a bit of mapping, a few email checks and a batch of social media updates cost per day?
 Plenty, it turns out—so be sure to purchase an international roaming plan that will cover you while you’re away.
 For more information, see The Best International Phone Plans for Travelers.

 5. Don’t forget to research the local exchange rate.

 Especially in the first several hours at your destination, having done a little research on the local exchange rate against your home currency can make a huge difference.
-Often it takes a couple of days really to have a handle on how much things cost, but this can take even longer if you are traveling in an area where prices may not be so fixed as they are at home.
+Often it takes a couple of days really to get a handle on how much things cost, but this can take even longer if you are traveling in an area where prices may not be so fixed as they are at home.
 Knowing the exchange rate cold so you can do the math quickly in your head will help considerably.
 See How to Get the Best Exchange Rate for more info.